In this article and video, I have tried to answer the question “How to Read P&ID”.

-Reading P&ID is a difficult task for those who start their careers in Oil &Gas and similar Chemical Process Industries.
-Here, I have tried to explain P&ID and PEFS an easy way.
+Reading P&ID is difficult for those who start their careers in Oil &Gas and similar Chemical Process Industries.
+Here, I have tried to explain P&ID and PEFS in an easy way.

-The piping and instrumentation diagram is also known as the Process engineering flow scheme which is PEFS.
+The piping and instrumentation diagram is also known as the Process engineering flow scheme, PEFS.

 You will learn how to read P&ID and PEFS with the help of the actual plant drawing.
-P&ID is more complex than of PFD and includes lots of details.
-Link to download this P&ID is given at the end of the page.
+P&ID is more complex than PFD and includes lots of details.
+A link to download this P&ID is given at the end of the page.

 What is P&ID?

 P&ID is a graphical representation of the actual process plant using various symbols that represent actual equipment.
-As said earlier it is complex than PFD.
-A single PFD can have multiple P&ID.
-This means if some system is shown on single PFD, to show the same system on P&ID, it may require multiple P&ID sheets.
+As said earlier, it is more complex than PFD.
+A single PFD can have multiple P&IDs.
+This means if some system is shown on a single PFD, it may require multiple P&ID sheets to show the same system on P&ID.

 Use of P&ID/PEFS During Pre- EPC Phase

 P&ID is used to derive the Project capital cost estimates.
 It is also used to develop EPC contract specifications.
 Plot plant is developed considering various inputs from P&ID and physical site location.

 Use of P&ID/PEFS during the EPC phase

 During the EPC phase, P&ID is used to develop the individual unit layout.
-It used to identify hazardous areas classification, preparing data sheets of equipment, valves, and instrument.
+It is used to identify hazardous areas classification, and preparing data sheets of equipment, valves, and instrument.

-P&ID is used to develop the piping layout and preparing bulk material take-off for piping, electrical, instrumentation and civil.
-It is key documents for various reviews such as HAZOP, SIL and operability review.
+P&ID is used to develop the piping layout and prepare bulk material take-off for piping, electrical, instrumentation, and civil.
+It is a key document for various reviews such as HAZOP, SIL, and operability.

 During Operation, you have to maintain P&ID in such a condition that it will show actual plant conditions at any time.
-It should be updated when any physical change is made so that the unit will remain compliant with codes, standards, and specification, and can be operated safely under the defined process conditions.
+It should be updated when any physical change is made so that the unit will remain compliant with codes, standards, and specifications, and can be operated safely under the defined process conditions.

 P&IDs are used to train operators and engineers before they start work in the plant.